bergaminiSG/Fastservice-API/Tickets.md

 <h2> GET Ticket

-`GET /Ticket.json` will return the ticket detail assigned to e specified user.
+`GET /Ticket.json` will return the ticket detail of a specified ticket assigned to e specified user.

 ```
     "TicketID": 149087659,